For all faculties

-The Central University Funding Unit is in charge of the cross-faculty management of all scholarships at Heinrich Heine University Düsseldorf.
+The Central University Funding unit is responsible for the administration of all scholarships across all faculties at Heinrich Heine University Düsseldorf.

-The application form required for all faculties to award scholarships must be signed by the project manager of the research project for which the scholarship will be granted.
-The form then needs to be sent to the Central University Funding Unit by mail, fax or e-mail.
-As a rule, scholarship recipients get their notification of admission within 10 working days.
+The scholarship award application form for all faculties must be signed by the head of the research project for which the scholarship is to be awarded and then sent to Central University Funding by post, fax or e-mail.
+The scholarship student will usually receive their notification of admission within 10 working days.

-Doctoral students may not be granted payments to support a third-party research project, but only to enable them to perform their own research.
-The preparation of a final report is not a service in return, but serves to verify compliance with the scholarship regulations and is not deemed a service in return.
+Doctoral researchers may not be awarded payments to support a third-party research project, but rather only to enable them to perform their own research.
+The preparation of a final report serves to verify compliance with the scholarship regulations and is not deemed a service in return.

-The amount of the scholarship is determined by the relevant scholarship programme and may not exceed an amount that is considered necessary to ensure sufficient means of subsistence and to cover training needs.
-The scholarship may not correspond to the usual remuneration in the scholarship recipient’s work environment.
+The scholarship amount is determined by the corresponding scholarship programme and may not exceed an amount considered sufficient to cover living costs and meet educational needs.
+The scholarship may not be commensurate with the customary remuneration in the working environment of the scholarship holder.

-If the aforementioned conditions are complied with, scholarships granted in this way are tax-exempt pursuant to Section 3, no. 44 of the German Income Tax Act (EStG).
-Should the scholarship recipient’s additional income exceed the corresponding tax-free amount within the meaning of the income tax law, scholarships can also be subject to taxation.
-Each scholarship recipient is responsible for obtaining individual tax advice.
+Where the aforementioned conditions are observed, scholarships granted in this manner are tax-exempt pursuant to Art.
+3 (44) German Income Tax Act (Einkommenssteuergesetz – EStG).
+Where the scholarship holder has other sources of income that exceed the corresponding tax-free amount in the meaning of income tax law, scholarships may also be subject to taxation.
+The individual scholarship holder is responsible for obtaining personal tax advice.

-We reserve the right to revoke a scholarship in whole or in part and to enforce a claim for reimbursement if approval was obtained with incorrect or incomplete information, or if the actual circumstances change, or an employment relationship is entered into with HHU, or the funding agency does not provide the relevant necessary funds to the university, or the respective supervisor informs HHU that prerequisites for accepting the relevant scholarship are no longer fulfilled.
-The scholarship recipient is obligated to notify the university about any change in the conditions for approval for the scholarship.
-You’ll find all other requirements in our information sheet on the awarding of scholarships.
+The right remains reserved to subsequently revoke a scholarship in whole or in part and assert a claim for reimbursement where it is established that approval was obtained by means of incorrect or incomplete information.
+This also applies if the actual circumstances change or an employment relationship is entered into at HHU or if the funding provider does not make the necessary funds available to the University or if the respective supervisor makes it known that the prerequisites for the corresponding scholarship are no longer met.
+The scholarship holder is obligated to report any changes with regard to the prerequisites for approval of the scholarship.
+You can find all further requirements in our Information Sheet on Awarding Scholarships.

-Please use the Adobe Acrobat Reader to download and complete the application form and the account allocation sheet needed for payment, and fill it out by using Adobe Acrobat Reader.
-Scholarships for the Faculty of Mathematics and Natural Sciences must be approved by the scholarship commission before submission to the Central University Funding Unit.
+Please use the Adobe Acrobat Reader to download and complete the application form and the accounting form required for the payout.
+Scholarships at the Faculty of Mathematics and Natural Sciences must be approved by the Scholarship Commission before submission to Central University Funding.

-In the framework regulations for the awarding of scholarships, you’ll find everything about the following issues: scope of application, general laws, selection committees, tenders, announcement of the selection decision, obligation to cooperate, confidentiality obligation, discontinuation of funding, cancellation/revocation of the decision, early termination of the scholarship, reimbursement of the funding service, data protection, entry into force and publication.
+The Scholarship Regulations contain everything you need to know about the following topics: scope, general laws, selection committees, calls for applications, announcement of selection decisions, cooperation obligations, confidentiality obligations, pausing of funding, revocation/reversal of decisions, premature termination of scholarships, reimbursement of funding payments, data protection, entry into force and publication.

-You can download the senate’s amendments of July 2014 and September 2019 here.
-You’ll find all requirements in our information sheet regarding the awarding of scholarships and in the process description of other awarding of scholarships.
+You can download the amendments adopted by the Senate in July 2014 and September 2019 here.
+You can find all requirements in our Information Sheet on Awarding Scholarships and in the process description for other scholarship awards.